labstructbioinf/pLM-BLAST/README.md

 It will create a directory `database` in which each file is a separate sequence embedding.
 Use `bs -1` for adaptive batch size when using `--gpu`.
 The use of `--gpu` is highly recommended.

-The last step is to create an additional file with latent embeddings for the chunk cosine similarity scan, a procedure used to speed up database searches.
+The last step is to create an additional file with flattened embeddings for the chunk cosine similarity scan, a procedure used to speed up database searches.
 To do this, use the `dbtofile.py` script with the database name as the only parameter:

 ```
 python dbtofile.py database